 Before anyone could move back and disperse to the party that they held each year, Willow cleared her throat and released a bright terrifying smile.
 It made Jasper’s smile falter but he had his brows raised along with the elders who waited for her to speak.

 One of the elders did not take kindly to the insult.
 Everyone was too shocked to say something except for him.
 “How dare you disrespect your pack?
 How dare you speak of your alpha that way?
-You are nothing but a selfish brat that is weak to—”
+You are nothing but a selfish brat that is too weak to—”

 The man charged at her but she was too quick for him.
 A big step backward and the man landed on the ground, some of the dirt of the earth sticking to him.
-He had landed with a thud, unable to move from being stunned of her speed.
+He had landed with a thud, unable to move from being stunned by her speed.

 The air swirled, creating a silent noise that none of the wolves heard.
 It made Willow raise her hand and capture the Beta’s wrist before his fist was able to connect to her cheek.
 Diego stilled like Felix who was on the ground, growling and letting his temper rule.
 Without wasting another second, she used both of her arms to pull on his wrist, colliding her forehead against his nose.

 She stepped back again, watching with humor as Felix landed on the ground for the second time.
-This time, he was trying to get up as quick as he landed.
+This time, he was trying to get up as quickly as he landed.
 Willow stopped him by bringing down her heavy combat boots down on his back, making sure to put enough pressure that the man felt pain and would be unable to move for a few hours.

 A sigh went past her lips.
 She could only crack his spine, not crush it.
 This was not the revenge that she wanted.
 Well, partly, but the main revenge she sought was to let everyone know that she was stronger than any of them.
 That they had been a fool to think she wasn’t a werewolf; that she wasn’t someone that they could just walk all over.

-She placed pressure on Felix’s spine, causing for a few bones of his spinal cord at his lumbar to crack slightly.
+She placed pressure on Felix’s spine, causing a few bones of his spinal cord at his lumbar to crack slightly.
 The Gamma howled in pain.
 His mate never moved, tears running down her face, begging for her to release him.

 “What?
 You hurt our—”